-What are "Land Entitlements" in Real Estate?
+What Are "Land Entitlements" in Real Estate?

-Land Entitlements Explained
+Land Entitlement Explained

 When land goes through the entitlement process, it is done in accordance with the subject property’s highest and best use in mind and in conjunction with the municipal zoning and planning department.

 When a property is entitled, the owner or developer effectively has an agreement with the governing municipality to determine how property will be developed, what will be constructed on the property (if anything), and how the land will be used in the future.

 Land Entitlement Examples